 Share markets in India have erased early gains and are presently trading on a volatile note, fluctuating between gains and losses.

 Benchmark indices started today's session on a lacklustre note, following six days of rally.
-The BSE Sensex climbed up as much as 200 points in the first few minutes of trade.
+The BSE Sensex climbed up as much as 200 in the first few minutes of trade.
 However, gains were erased thereafter.

 Currently, the BSE Sensex is trading down by 224 points.